aantor/day001-quote-generator/README.md

 * [Setup](#setup)

 ## General info
 This project is simple random quote generator.
-Generate random quotes on each click and you can tweet quotes directly by clicking the twiiter icon.
-Be motivated 🙂
+Generate random quotes on each click and you can tweet quotes directly by clicking the twitter icon.
+Be motivated😉

 ## Technologies
 Project is created with: